| An Appreciation

 using him as a vehicle.
 This, however, does not constitute

+a complete fulfilment of the original prophecy.
 The foregoing and many other experiences prevent me from

 allowing to pass unchallenged an attack upon the seership